duglin/xreg-github/README.md

 - see if we can prepend Path with / or append it with /
 - see if we can get rid of/clean-up the FindRegistry stuff (and caching)
-- see if we can remove JustSet and always Save each time since we have TXs now
+- see if we can remove all uses of JustSet except for the few testing cases where we need to set a property w/o verifying/saving it
   - Just see if we can clean-up the Set... stuff in general
 - write down the model for the spec defined attributes
 - convert internal errors into "panic" so any "error" returned is a user error